PICO-8: Adoption

-The release of PICO-8 attracted the attention of programmers and video game developers who enjoyed the challenge of developing under these limitations, and spurred the development of similar game engines with intentional retro-style limitations.
-These engines are now commonly dubbed "fantasy consoles", based on a definition of the term on PICO-8's website, and roughly simulate the strict limitations of old game consoles and computers.
-Among these are TIC-80, which styles itself as a "fantasy computer," and Pixel Vision 8, which allows the user to specify the simulated hardware limitations they wish to develop under.
-The development of fantasy consoles, as well as development of games for them, has evolved into its own, almost exclusively hobbyist, sub-community of game development and programming.
+The release of PICO-8 attracted the attention of programmers and video game developers who enjoyed the challenge of developing under retro-style limitations, and spurred the development of similar game engines with intentionally similar limitations.
+These engines are now commonly dubbed "fantasy consoles", based on the definition of the term on PICO-8's website, and roughly simulate the strict limitations of old game consoles and computers.
+Among these are the TIC-80, which styles itself as a "fantasy computer", and the Pixel Vision 8, which allows the user to specify the simulated hardware limitations they wish to develop under.
+The development of fantasy consoles, as well as the development of games for them, has evolved into its own, almost exclusively hobbyist, sub-community of game development and programming.